Neurosis (band): Formation and early years (1985–1995)

+In October 1991 Neurosis signed to Alternative Tentacles, and a four-song demo for the upcoming album was recorded.
+In February-March 1992 the band recorded next album, and on May 19 1992 "Souls at Zero" was released.

-With The Word as Law, Neurosis began to transition from the rapid-fire hardcore punk of Pain of Mind to the more experimental sound of Souls at Zero, which featured slower tempos, unorthodox song structures, and guest performers on instruments like trumpet, violin and flute.
-The album would ultimately prove critical in the development of the post-metal genre and atmospheric sludge metal.
-Neurosis' signature sound came into full force with Enemy of the Sun, with The Quietus observing that "at the time few could have predicted this black hole of agonizingly precise metal riffs, unnerving backmasking, industrial folkisms and extensive sampling".
+Next album "Enemy of the Sun" was released on August 17, 1993 also via Alternative Tentacles.
+Neurosis' signature sound came into full force with this recording, with The Quietus observing that "at the time few could have predicted this black hole of agonizingly precise metal riffs, unnerving backmasking, industrial folkisms and extensive sampling".
+The band went on another big tour to promote the recording.

+In early 1995, right after the tour, Noah Landis, a childhood friend of Dave Edwardson, replaced Simon McIlroy as a keyboardist.

 Through Silver in Blood to The Eye of Every Storm (1996–2004)

 In 1996, Neurosis attracted mainstream attention with its Relapse Records debut, Through Silver in Blood and subsequent tour with Pantera.
 In 1999, Neurosis released Times of Grace, which was designed to be played synchronously with Grace, an album released by Neurosis' ambient side project, Tribes of Neurot.

 In the early 2000s, the band founded their own independent record label, Neurot Recordings, which, in addition to releasing material from Neurosis and its associated projects, signed several other artists.

 Beginning with A Sun That Never Sets, Neurosis began incorporating clean vocals and acoustic instrumentation with a growing folk music influence, more noted presence of classical string instruments (which had been used sparsely since Souls At Zero) as well as slower tempos and a more contemplative sound.
 Allmusic described this change as an "aesthetic sea change".
 2004's The Eye of Every Storm expanded upon this change by incorporating more ambient textures into the mix and presenting a softer post-rock oriented sound.